The Formation Hit Chart

 cumbersome and more accurate, and are almost a necessity when combining the Hash

 Each form has its purpose.

-We produced the first type of Formation Hit Chart (top) in Powerpoint in order to achieve the design goal of 6 boxes, and it has proven to be an indispensable tool for breaking down an offensive formation - in preparation for a game.
+We produced the first Formation Hit Chart (top) in Powerpoint in order to achieve the design goal of 6 boxes.
 By including the Hash and Formation strength, this visual representation often becomes quite revealing.

 The second type of chart was created in Microsoft Word which does a decent job at producing portrait-style forms.

-If you would like to learn about our Easy-Scout products - inexpensive computer software programs that we used to generate these tendencies, drop us a note using the Feedback form at www.compusports.com or visit www.compusports.com/scouting.asp.
+If you would like to learn about our Easy-Scout products - inexpensive computer software programs that can be used to generate tendency reports that reduce the time required to prepare charts like this, drop us a note using the Feedback form at www.compusports.com or visit www.compusports.com/scouting.asp.